guberti/clt13/readme.md

 Usage Overview
 ==============
 Use `clt_state_init` to create a secret key.
-Parameters here: kappa is the maximum multiplicative degree allowed (used to determine the size of the noise), lambda is the security parameter, nzs is the number of distinct indices, pows is the top-level index.
-Using a `clt_state`, can create a `clt_pp` public key using `clt_pp_init`, or create encodings using `clt_encode`.
-In addition, there are are number of optimizations and options you can set using flags.
+Parameters here: `kappa` is the maximum multiplicative degree allowed (used to determine the size of the noise), `lambda` is the security parameter, `nzs` is the number of distinct indices, `pows` is the top-level index.
+Using a `clt_state`, one can create a `clt_pp` public key using `clt_pp_init`, or create encodings using `clt_encode`.
+In addition, there are a number of optimizations and options you can set using `flags`.
 These are documented in the code.

 Example Usage
 -------------